OpenGamma/Strata/modules/collect/src/docs/index.rst

 Collections and Utilities
 =========================

-OpenGamma Collect provides a standard library for collections and utilities, building on `Guava <https://github.com/google/guava>`_.
+OpenGamma Strata Collect provides a standard library for collections and utilities, building on `Guava <https://github.com/google/guava>`_.
-Other OpenGamma project build on these utilities.
+Other OpenGamma projects build on these utilities.

 .. toctree::
    :maxdepth: 1